Water supply and sanitation in Yemen

-Due to the 2015 Yemeni Civil War, the situation is increasingly dire.
-80% of the country's population struggles to access water to drink and bathe.
-Bombing has forced many Yemenis to leave their homes for other areas, and so wells in those areas are under increasing pressure.
-In addition, water infrastructure itself has been targeted by warplanes.
-For example, on January 8, 2016, a major desalination plant in the city of Mokha was destroyed by a Saudi bomb, which caused the disruption of water supply not of Mokha but also of Ta'iz.
-In addition to the impacts of the war, global warming and human overpopulation have also contributed to the destruction of Yemen's water supply.
-As of June 2017, Yemen is facing the world's worst outbreak of cholera, caused by lack of clean drinking water.
+Following the 2015 Yemeni Civil War, the water shortage situation became increasingly dire, causing a widespread humanitarian and public health crisis.
+Between 14.4 million and 17.8 million people—about half of whom are children—struggle to access safe water, sanitation, and hygiene (WASH) services.
+Fighting has forced millions of internally displaced Yemenis to relocated.
+Consequentially, wells in these areas went under increasing pressure.
+Additionally, water infrastructures, including municipal pipelines and coastal desalination plants, were targeted during the conflict.
+For example, on January 8, 2016, a major desalination plant in the city of Mokha was destroyed by a Saudi bomb, which caused the disruption of water supply not only in Mokha but also in Taiz.
+Centralized power grid failures and the high cost of fuel have heavily damaged public pumping stations, forcing more than 70% of the population to rely entirely on expensive, unregulated private water markets and mobile water tankers.
+Additionally, global warming and human overpopulation have also been contributing to the destruction of Yemen's water supply.
+This persistent lack of clean drinking water and functional sanitation utilities directly triggered serious public health emergencies, including historically severe outbreaks of cholera and waterborne illnesses.
 Over 2000 people died from the highly contagious bacterial infection in the four months from April to August 2017.
+To prevent a total cessation of public networks, international aid operations have managed to partially bypass the collapsed grid by transitioning urban and rural pumping stations to decentralized solar energy systems.